-“I hope and trust that my little story could encourage other MDS sufferers to decide to go through with the treatment.
-It was proved that even patients who are more than 60 yrs. old can benefit from BMT.
+“I hope and trust that my little story would encourage other MDS sufferers to decide to go through with the treatment.
+It was proved that even patients who are more than 60 yrs. old can benefit from Bone Marrow Transplant.
 The reduced regime used to treat me has been quite successful.
 It is not as stressful as the full regime I believe.”

 At 62, four years ago, in March 2010, my wife and I went to Mexico for a few days.
 We returned to Southampton on a transatlantic cruise from Miami.